Jason McCord / Level Designer

 This was a tough project.
 Probably the hardest development cycle I've been through yet.
 We had to ship this game in 8 months, and we had to do it on current gen (PlayStation 2, Xbox) and next gen (Xbox 360, PlayStation 3 and Wii).

+But, we were very excited to get our shot at a fully-fledged CoD game, considering the team had worked on spin-offs or expansion packs in the past, so we worked our asses off.
 The game had some problems, but I'm very proud of the team and myself for doing what we did in such a short time and under such pressure.

-Every level shown is a product of the whole team, with many assets being designed and implemented by other departments such as art, fx, sound, etc. These are the levels that I worked on to some extent on Call of Duty 3.
+Every level shown is a product of the whole team, with many assets being designed and implemented by other departments such as art, fx, audio.

 SAINT LO